Jennifer M. Bjercke Scholar Award

 “For me and so many other women with the diagnosis, the only way to move forward in life is to believe that this disease will be behind us one day.” – Jennifer M. Bjercke

 Sadly, Jennifer lost her battle with breast cancer in 2018.
-Though she was unable to see the impact of the generosity and research she set in motion, her family, inspired by her passion, established the Jennifer M. Bjercke Scholar Award Fund for Breast Cancer Research at Tufts Medical Center, under the leadership of Dr. Rachel J. Buchsbaum, MD.
+Though she was unable to see the impact of the generosity and research she set in motion, her family, inspired by her passion, established the Jennifer M. Bjercke Scholar Award Fund for Breast Cancer Research at Tufts Medical Center, under the leadership of Rachel J. Buchsbaum, MD.
 The mission is to advance breakthrough science in the prevention of breast cancer, with a focus on the risk factors that may play a role in its development.
 The fund will provide much-needed resources and an important opportunity for a Tufts Medical Center investigator to launch promising research, in the hopes of bringing us one step closer to ending this disease.

 Dr. Buchsbaum is pleased to announce that Dominique Michaud, ScD, Professor of Public Health and Community Medicine at Tufts University School of Medicine, has been selected as the inaugural recipient.
 Learn more about this announcement.